maxkurze1/slidev-addon-gsap/docs/guide/introduction.md

 ## Why?

-Slidev's built-in clicks are great for reveals, but coordinating multiple elements, drawing connectors between them, or doing Keynote-style magic-move gets verbose fast.
-This addon keeps all of that in one place — a single timeline per slide — while staying "just GSAP" underneath, so anything GSAP can do, you can do.
+Slidev's built-in clicks are fine for simple reveals, but coordinating multiple elements/animations by spreading explicit indices over the whole slide, becomes unmaintainable quite fast.
+This addon keeps all animations in one place — a single timeline per slide — while exposing the full animation capabilities of GSAP.

 Continue to [Getting Started](./getting-started) to install it, or jump to the [Features Overview](./features).